theredled/portfolio/README.md

 I'm Benoît Guchet and this is my Portfolio

-## Getting Started
+## Installation

-Don't know why you would do that but just
+Don't know why anyone would do that but just:
 - clone the repo
 - run `npm install`
 - run `npm run dev`